dspinellis/ai-cli-lib/README.md

 `libjansson4`
 `libjansson-dev`
 `libreadline-dev`.
-On macOS, in addition to an XCode installation, the following Homebrew packages are required:
+On macOS, in addition to an Xcode installation, the following Homebrew packages are required:
 `jansson`
 `readline`.